diegodelaFuenteCuraqueo/SineGenerator/README.md

  · Enter duration (seconds):
 ```

-Both for Duration and Frequency, you can be a greater-than-zero decimal value.
+Both Duration and Frequency can be a greater-than-zero decimal value.

 ```
  · Enter frequency (Hz):